Embedded-Garage/STM32F767-clean-project/README.md

 - after installing, run command `choco install make`
 - now you should be able to run `make` command

+If you experience an error with `rm` command on windows, you should install `CoreUtils`:
+- download "Complete package, except sources" from [CoreUtils for Windows](https://gnuwin32.sourceforge.net/packages/coreutils.htm)
+- install wherever you want
+- add path to `bin` folder from installed package to `Path` environment variable

 ## Compile:
 To compile current version of project, use `make` command.